§24.9. Quality early literacy initiative; legislative findings; development; criteria;

 effectively access literacy instruction.

-(5) How to administer literacy assessments to students and use the resulting data to
+(5) How to administer literacy screeners to students and use the resulting data to

 improve literacy instruction for students.

-D. The results from the literacy assessment shall be used in determining school and
+D. The results from the literacy screeners shall be used in determining school and

 district performance scores pursuant to the state's school and district accountability system.